-- It is under contract to help NASA develop its Space Launch System (SLS) for flights into deep space (Mars for example).
+- It is under contract to help NASA develop its Space Launch System (SLS) – a rocket for flights into deep space (Mars for example).

 - CST-100 Starlight – A capsule for transporting up to 7 astronauts and/or payload to the ISS – one of two official transportation capsules selected by NASA (SpaceX Dragon V2 is the other).
 It is compatible to launch on top of several vehicles including Atlas V, Delta IV, Falcon 9 and Vulcan.

-At Cape Canaveral, Starlight to the ISS will initially ride atop the ULA Atlas V vehicle from Launch Complex 41 starting in 2018.
+At Cape Canaveral, Starlight to the ISS will initially ride atop the ULA Atlas V vehicle from Launch Complex 41 starting in mid 2019.

 SpaceX has several projects in development that are of interest to KSC visitors:

 - Falcon 9 Launch Vehicle – The current reusable system is flying the Dragon cargo capsule to the ISS.
 Stage 1 of the vehicle actually returns to Cape Canaveral Landing Zone 1 or barge after each launch!

 - Falcon 9 Heavy Launch Vehicle – The next generation vehicle designed to carry Dragon and Dragon 2 capsules to the ISS or to deep space (Mars).